 How the market is structured

 South African real estate falls into residential, commercial, and agricultural property, with residential making up the largest share of transactions by volume.
 Within residential, the market divides between freehold (full title) and sectional title, townhouses and apartments where you own your unit within a shared complex and pay into a body corporate that manages common areas.
-The distinction matters for buyers: sectional title comes with monthly levies and conduct rules; freehold offers more autonomy and typically more space, at a higher price point.
+The distinction shapes what buyers take on: sectional title comes with monthly levies and conduct rules; freehold offers more autonomy and typically more space, at a higher price point.

 Estate living, security estates, golf estates, and lifestyle developments, sits across both title types and commands premiums in most markets.
 The security infrastructure and shared amenities attract a buyer pool that's willing to pay for them, and the controlled development environment tends to protect values better over time than open suburban stock.